 Philip R.O.
 Payne, PhD, FACMI, LEAD Fund Campaign Chair

 As a recognition and fundraising event, attendees at the AMIA Leadership Dinner, hosted during the Annual Symposium, contribute to the AMIA LEAD Fund with each ticket purchased.
-A number of AMIA members have pledged up to $10,000 each to establish a Leadership Circle of giving to seed the fund with $70,000.
+In addition, a number of AMIA members have pledged up to $10,000 each to establish a Leadership Circle of giving to seed the fund with over $100,000.
 Fundraising efforts are ongoing.
-Those interested in learning more about in the Leadership Circle and the AMIA LEAD Fund, please contact Phyllis Burchman, firstname.lastname@example.org.
+Those interested in learning more about in the Leadership Circle and the AMIA LEAD Fund, please contact Doug Fridsma, firstname.lastname@example.org.

 What is the LEAD Fund?